academie-de-espee/earl-marshal/training/rapier-marshal.md

          * striking the usher repeatedly with excessive blows
    * The level of skill required and described above should be considered:  "competence"

-### Criteria for passing for cut and thrust combat authorization
+### Criteria for passing for Cut & Thrust or Spear combat authorization
    * "Competence" as described above
    * A higher standard applies as the addition of percussive cuts requires a greater degree of skill to ensure safety for the fighter and opponents
    * Authorizing fighter must demonstrate the ability to conduct attacks in series, incorporating multiple blows and/or feints
    * Authorizing fighter must demonstrate a defense capable of protecting against complex attacks such as described above
-   * Must show control over the weapon and the power generated when throwing percussive cuts
+   * Must show control over the weapon and the power generated when throwing form specific blows.
+   * For spear, must show control when abruptly charged by their opponent.

 ### Paperwork
    * It is the responsibility of the authorizing fighter to obtain all appropriate signatures on paperwork upon conclusion of the authorization